Fenway Sports Group: NESN

 The New England Sports Network (NESN) is a regional cable television network that covers the six New England states except Fairfield County, Connecticut and Southbury, Connecticut, a town in New Haven County that is covered by New York City sports networks.
 FSG is NESN's majority owner (80%) and the Boston Bruins own the remaining 20%.
 Although it mainly broadcasts non-national Boston Red Sox and Boston Bruins games, NESN also features minor league baseball, regional college sports including college hockey games on Friday nights, various outdoor shows, and sports talk shows featuring the sports columnists of The Boston Globe, as that paper is also owned by John Henry.

+SportsNet Pittsburgh

+On August 31, 2023, Fenway Sports Group announced they would be purchasing AT&T SportsNet Pittsburgh on October 2, 2023, and rebranding it to SportsNet Pittsburgh.
+The move came after AT&T Sportsnet Pittsburgh parent company Warner Bros.
+Discovery Sports announced they were leaving the regional sports network business.

 Partners

-John W. Henry is the principal owner, holding an estimated 40 percent of stock in FSG.
+John W. Henry is the principal owner, holding an estimated 40 percent of the stock in FSG.
 Chairman Tom Werner controls the second-largest block of shares.
 The Boston Globe (owned by Henry) reported in March 2021 that RedBird Capital Partners, a New York private investment firm, had acquired a $750 million stake in Fenway Sports Group to become its third-largest partner, with Boston-based asset manager Michael S. Gordon, president of FSG, holding the fourth-largest share.
-On 31 March 2021, FSG officially announced that NBA superstar LeBron James and his longtime business partners, Maverick Carter and Paul Wachter – along with Boston Red Sox CEO Sam Kennedy – had also acquired partnerships in FSG.
+On March 31, 2021, FSG officially announced that NBA star LeBron James and his longtime business partners, Maverick Carter and Paul Wachter — along with Boston Red Sox CEO Sam Kennedy — had also acquired partnerships in FSG.

-Partners in Fenway Sports Group LLC as of 5 April 2022 include:
+Partners in Fenway Sports Group LLC as of 2025 include: